qrzn23/min/wip/magick/content.md

 Yet, having demonstrated himself in that position at once infinitely lofty and infinitely unimportant, the instrument of destiny, he balances this by the *Confession*, in which there is again an infinite exaltation harmonised with an infinite humility.
 He admits himself to be a weak human being humbly aspiring to something higher; a creature of circumstance utterly dependent — even for the breath of life — upon a series of fortunate accidents.

 He makes this confession prostrate^[Compare the remarks in a previous chapter.
 But this is a particular case.
 We leave its justification as a problem.] before the altar in agony and bloody sweat.
-He trembles at the thought of the operation which he has dared to undertake, saying, “Father, if it be Thy Will, let this cup pass from me !
-Nevertheless not my will but Thine be done !”^[Of course this is for the beginner.
-As soon as it is assimilated as true, he will say : “My will which is thine be done ! ” And ultimately no more distinguish “mine” from “thine”.
+He trembles at the thought of the operation which he has dared to undertake, saying, “Father, if it be Thy Will, let this cup pass from me!
+Nevertheless not my will but Thine be done!”^[Of course this is for the beginner.
+As soon as it is assimilated as true, he will say : “My will which is thine be done! ” And ultimately no more distinguish “mine” from “thine”.
 A sympathetic change of gesture will accompany the mental change.]

 The dread answer comes that It Must Be, and this answer so fortifies him with holy zeal that it will seem to him as if he were raised by divine hands from that prostrate position; with a thrill of holy exaltation he renews joyfully the Oath, feeling himself once again no longer the man but the Magician, yet not merely the Magician, but the chosen and appointed person to accomplish a task which, however apparently unimportant, is yet an integral part of universal destiny, so that if it were not accomplished the Kingdom of Heaven would be burst in pieces.